artslabcreatives/invoiceninja/README.md

 If you find a security issue with this application please send an email to contact@invoiceninja.com Please follow responsible disclosure procedures if you detect an issue.
 For further information on responsible disclosure please read [here](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html)

 ## License
-Invoice Ninja is released under the Elastic License.
+Hype Sri Lanka is released under the Elastic License.
 See [LICENSE](LICENSE) for details.